 Catch basins are surface water inlets that have a sump to collect solids.
 The device allows for water to flow through into a network of pipes.
 Catch basins are used to capture debris and pollutants.
 However, fine particles—like silt or sediment—are small enough to pass through the basin.
 The performance of catch basins are dependent on the design of the basin itself, including size and routine maintenance of storage space in the sump.

 Catch basins can be used for different types of land use applications.
-They are typically used in places in places where large solids need to be removed, and a routine maintenance schedule can be followed.
-Catch basins are often built at the curb of a street, or below ground; however, basins should not be use in places discharges can pass directly into surface waters.
+They are typically used in places where large solids need to be removed and a routine maintenance schedule can be followed.
+Catch basins are often built at the curb of a street, or below ground; however, basins should not be used in places discharge can pass directly into surface waters.

 When designing a catch basin, storage depth and maintenance are the primary considerations.
 The deeper the basin, the more efficient water retention and hydraulic turbulence become.
 Solids removal becomes affected when the storage depth is 40%-50% full.
 When the catch basin reaches this level, solids can be washed out of the basin—which is why maintenance is so important.